-Washington, DC – PAAIA’s Ansari Fellowship Program is a summer fellowship program generously funded by Bijan Ansari, is an initiative seeking to encourage and empower young Iranian Americans to pursue careers in public service.
+PAAIA’s Ansari Fellowship Program is a summer fellowship program generously funded by Bijan Ansari.
+The Ansari Fellowship encourages and empowers young Iranian Americans to pursue careers in public service.

 Iranian Americans are some of the most successful entrepreneurs, doctors, lawyers, engineers and scientists in the United States.
 Yet, for various reasons, many are still not involved in politics or public service more broadly.
 We are aiming to change that by providing funding for unpaid summer internships, as well as access to a network of public policy experts and mentorship opportunities.

 Our mission is to help give rise to an unprecedented generation of Iranian American leaders.
 Applications for PAAIA’s Ansari Fellowship Program are currently closed, and will not open again until Spring 2022 when we will open applications for the Summer 2022 term.